syntaxsurge/creator-bank/docs/youtube-demo-script.md

 1. **Visit** the group you just joined (`/creator-group-id/about` as applicable).
    - **Voice-over:** “Inside the group, everything is gated automatically because the NFT lives on the same chain we’ve been using all along.”
-2. **Narrate:** call out classroom, feed, and members tabs running through Convex.
+2. **Call-out:** Highlight classroom, feed, and members tabs running through Convex.
+   - **Voice-over:** “The classroom, feed, and members tabs all run through Convex, so every update stays in sync without extra backends.”
 3. **Open** the group settings form to show how pricing, collaborators, and registrar sync reuse the chain preference + MUSD configuration.
    - **Voice-over:** “Organisers manage pricing, collaborators, and registrar wiring without leaving the app—CreatorBank reuses the same chain preference and MUSD contract config everywhere.”
 4. **Highlight:** Recurring payouts pull from the same collaborator list, keeping Financial Access and Daily Bitcoin tracks aligned.